cortex-js/compute-engine/src/docs/guide-expressions.md

 ## Canonical Expressions

-The canonical form of an expression is a "standard" way of writing an expression.
+The canonical form of an expression is a conventional way of writing an expression.

 **To check if an expression is already in canonical form**, use